stfc/PSyclone/doc/user_guide/psyclone_command.rst

 specified INCLUDE file is not found then PSyclone will abort with an appropriate error.

-Attempting to specify ``-I``/``--include`` for any API other than NEMO will be rejected by PSyclone.

 Currently, the PSyKAl-based APIs (LFRic and GOcean - see below) will ignore (but preserve) INCLUDE statements in algorithm-layer code.
 However, INCLUDE statements in kernels will, in general, cause the kernel parsing to fail unless the file(s) referenced in such statements are in the same directory as the kernel file.
-Once kernel parsing has been re-implemented to use fparser2 (issue #239) and the PSyclone Intermediate Representation then the behaviour will be the same as for the NEMO API.
+Once kernel parsing has been re-implemented to use fparser2 (issue #239) and the PSyclone Intermediate Representation then the behaviour will be the same as for generic code-transformations.

 Since PSyclone does not attempt to be a full compiler, it does not require that the code be available for any Fortran modules referred to by ``use``